Twin actor twin delayed deep deterministic policy gradient (TATD3) learning for batch process control: Background

-Major encumbrances of traditional Q-learning are: (i) its application is limited only to the problems with discrete state and actions spaces; (ii) the computational difficulty faced while dealing with large state space owing to the large size of the Q-matrix.
+Major encumbrances of traditional Q-learning are: (i) its application is limited only to the problems with discrete state and actions spaces; (ii) computational difficulty faced while dealing with large state space owing to the large size of the Q-matrix.
 The former problem can be circumvented by employing a function approximator for modelling the relation between Q-value and state-action pairs.
-Deep Q-learning \cite{mnih2015human} is an RL framework wherein a Deep neural network (DNN) is used as function for approximating the optimal Q-values.
-Since the goal is to find an optimal policy via learning an optimal Q-value, the DNN is termed as the policy network.
-A separate target network is used to estimate the target Q-value for the policy network.
-The weights of the target network are updated periodically with the updated weights of the policy network to make the learning stable.
-To address the problem of correlated sequences, DQN uses a replay buffer or experience replay memory which has a pre-defined capacity where all the past experiences are stored as the following transition tuple ($s:=s_t,a:=a_t,s':=s_{t+1},a':=a_{t+1})$).
+Deep Q-learning \cite{mnih2015human} is an RL framework wherein a Deep neural network (DNN), termed as the value network, is used as a function for approximating the optimal Q-values.
+To address the problem of correlated sequences, DQN uses a replay buffer or experience replay memory which has a pre-defined capacity where all the past experiences are stored as the following transition tuple ($s:=s_t,a:=a_t,s':=s_{t+1},r:=r_t)$).
 The DQN uses past experiences to train the policy network by selecting suitable mini-batches from the replay buffer.
-The state is given as the input to the policy network and the the network outputs the Q-value corresponding to all possible actions in the action space.
+The state is given as input to the value network, and the network outputs the Q-value corresponding to all possible actions in the action space.
 The loss is calculated as the mean square error (MSE) between the current Q-value and the target Q-value as given in Eq. \eqref{EQ1}:

 where $\phi$ represents the parameters of the network.